MylesBorins/faust2webaudio/readme.md

 * Solve issue involving linking so each ugen does not need to have a complete instance of the emscripten vm that.setupModel and that.init
 * Implement method to attach ugens to variables in the model to allow for more advanced signal flow
+* Test speed of code when compiled with -O3 and put through closure compiler

 ##Licensing